RaghavendraGKulkarni/Loads-of-Codes/Stacks-and-Queues/Previous-Smaller-Element-in-an-Array/README.md

 ## Description:
 ### Given an array of n elements, the program finds the immediate previous smaller element to every element in the array using Stacks
 ## Input Format:
-* The first line should contain a positive integers n denoting the size of the array
+* The first line should contain a positive integer n denoting the size of the array
 * The second line should contain n space separated integers denoting the array
 ## Output Format:
 * The first and the only line will contain n space separated integers denoting the immediate previous smaller element to every element in the array